iridakos/iridakos.github.io/_posts/2013-12-17-creating-a-simple-todo-part-2.markdown

 layout: post
 title:  "Creating a simple ToDo application with Ruby on Rails - Part 2"
 date:   2013-12-17 10:00:00 +0300
+preview: "This is the second part of the tutorial for creating a simple ToDo application.
+In this part, we are going to..."
 ---

-This is the second part of the tutorial about [creating a simple ToDo application]({% post_url 2013-12-07-creating-a-simple-todo-part-1 %}).
+This is the second part of the tutorial for [creating a simple ToDo application]({% post_url 2013-12-07-creating-a-simple-todo-part-1 %}).

 In this part, we are going to: